-- A1.1 These Academic Regulations apply to NCG hereinafter referred to as 'the Institution'. - A1.2 The institution HE Academic Regulations provide: - The framework within which programmes are designed, validated and approved; - The means whereby the standard of the institution awards is assured, through the maintenance and enhancement of the quality of teaching, learning and assessment. - A1.3 The institution is empowered to approve study programmes leading up to and including Masters Degrees.
+- A1.1 These Academic Regulations apply to NCG hereinafter referred to as 'the Institution'. - A1.2 Reference made to 'the College' in any Section of the HE Academic Regulations means NCG and the colleges within the Group. - A1.3 The institution HE Academic Regulations provide: - The framework within which programmes are designed, validated and approved. - The means whereby the standard of the institution awards is assured, through the maintenance and enhancement of the quality of teaching, learning and assessment. - A1.4 The institution is empowered to approve study programmes leading up to and including Masters Degrees.
 It may grant such awards to persons who complete the appropriate programmes and satisfy the required assessment criteria.